 When you restore iPhone from iCloud backup, quit other apps or procedures that using the internet to adding the bandwidth for your device.
 After that, the restoration speed will be faster.

-Another direct approach to speed up the restore process is to free up the storage by removing unwanted files.
+Another direct approach to speed up the iCloud restore process is to free up the storage by removing unnecessary files.

-iCloud provides the free storage of 5GB.
-If the data you have is more than 5GB, you have to pay for extra storage.
+iCloud only provides 5GB of free storage.
+If the data you have is more than 5GB, you have to pay for extra storage and it also takes a longer time.
 The best approach to free up space in iCloud is to delete useless data, which could eventually speed up the restore process.

-If the iCloud restore error still cannot be fixed, try another option to backup and restore from iCloud backup.
+If you are still unable to restore your iPhone from iCloud, don't worry, try another option to restore the backup.
 FoneGeek Backup & Restore (iOS) is exactly the option that can help you.
-What is better than Apple iCloud is that this Backup and Restore program is even able to selectively restore individual data to iPhone without data loss.
+What is better than Apple iCloud is that this program is even able to selectively restore data from iCloud to iPhone without data loss.

-Here are the steps to restore from iCloud backup with this iCloud alternative.
+Here are the steps to restore iPhone from iCloud backup with this iCloud alternative;

 Step 1.
 Choose "Backup & Restore" after running this FoneGeek iOS Backup & Restore software.